Nose coverage refers to insurance protection for incidents that occurred before you purchased your current claims-made insurance policy.

 Nose coverage is a feature of claims-made insurance that covers a mistake or oversight you made while insured under a previously terminated policy.
-Also known as prior acts coverage, it involves your new insurer extending coverage to cover something you did in the past while you were covered by another carrier.
+Also known as prior acts coverage, it involves your new insurer extending its coverage to something you did in the past while you were insured by another carrier.

 Nose coverage is necessary because claims-made policies only cover claims filed while your policy is active.
 If you switch insurance providers, as long as you maintain continuous coverage, your policy is considered active and nose coverage can protect you from claims.
 However, the incident must have happened after your current policy’s retroactive date.

 Nose coverage addresses acts that occurred prior to your current policy’s start date.
 Tail coverage applies to acts that occurred while your prior policy was in force, but for which claims didn’t arise until after you canceled it.

 Not necessarily.
 For first-time buyers of a claims-made liability insurance policy, the retroactive dates will be the policy’s inception date (the date their coverage started).
 Why?
 Because the insurer will be reluctant to cover their prior acts since they’ve never had liability insurance before.